Please consider praying for those who migrate, and consider supporting in more physical ways too. A lot of my friends like No More Deaths.

 And my mom hated Catholicism.
 She had no love for the Virgin of Guadalupe or Mother Mary.
 I remember pictures of her in her first communion dress, standing in her front yard with a younger brother and her dad.
 Her dad wore a suit.

 She did Catholicism as a kid and teenager, as required in her family of origin, until she turned 18.
 She hated it.
-When I asked why, she said it made no sense to her to pray to saints; she believed in a direction relationship with God and Jesus.
+When I asked why, she said it made no sense to her to pray to saints; she believed in a direct relationship with God and Jesus.

 That’s ok she didn’t like saints.
 But there were other reasons.
 It’s funny the only things I love about Catholicism–the ritual, the spectacle, the art–are all things she didn’t like.
 Last funeral I went to with my mom was at a Catholic church, and when I wanted to go forward with my arms crossed to receive a blessing from the priest, without taking communion, my mom was horrified.